 With the rise of the internet, people expect one-on-one service and immediate responses.
 Radio is an old-school, one-way medium – you either choose to listen to what’s coming out of the speakers or you don’t.
 Fortunately, we’ve been able to harness the power of things like social media to create more of a one-on-one experience with our listeners and clients.

 More and more brands are leveraging TikTok.
-Are you surprised by how important this platform has becoming for marketing and connecting with new audiences of all ages?
+Are you surprised by how important this platform is becoming for marketing and connecting with new audiences of all ages?

 Watching TikTok videos is as addictive as potato chips.
 I’m just surprised that so many people are satisfied with 20 and 30-second clips.
 Remember when we had attention spans?